GenosXey/NEW-RENAMER/README.md

 see_suffix - To See Your Suffix
 del_prefix - Delete Your Prefix
 del_suffix - Delete Your Suffix
+upgrade - To Premium
-restart - To Rrstart The Bot (Admin Only) status - Check Bot Status (Admin Only) broadcast - Send Message To All Users (Admin Only)
+myplan - To check current plan validiy addpremium - To add premium user (Admin Only) removepremium - To remove user (Admin Only) restart - To Restart The Bot (Admin Only) status - Check Bot Status (Admin Only) broadcast - Send Message To All Users (Admin Only)
 ```